Digital Journal for Philology

 In Textpraxis # 19 Adrian Brauneis discusses how the concept of ›Anschaulichkeit‹ enhances the reader's ability to conceptualize literary descriptions as sensory perceptions.
 Katharina Andrea Kalthoff and Leonie Windt-Wenzel consider how the concept of ›solastalgia‹ - or its absence - might be useful for the last debates within the field of ecocriticism.
 Ou first podcast starts with an interview with Jörg Albrecht, artistic director of the Center for Literature at Burg Hülshoff about transformation, digitalization and the public when promoting literature.

 Katharina Andrea Kalthoff and Leonie Windt-Wetzel investigate the emotional challenges of fictional characters with environmental changes.
-In their contribution entitled »Endangered Shorelines and Absent Solastalgia in Recent English, Irish, and Northern Irish Short Fiction«, they further discuss how the concept of ›solastalgia‹ – or its absence – might be useful for the latest debates within the field of ecocriticism.
+In their contribution entitled »Endangered Shorelines and Absent Solastalgia in Recent English, Irish, and Northern Irish Short Fiction,« they further discuss how the concept of ›solastalgia‹ – in particular its absence – might be useful for the latest debates within the field of ecocriticism.